hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Experiments/README.md

 Use this first step to enter:
 * *Experiment Name* - The Name field is a mandatory field used to describe the Experiment but does not uniquely identify it.
-* *Start and End dates* - A start date and time and an end date and time to define the period the Experiment will run for.
+* *Start and End dates* - A start date and time and an end date and time to define the period of the Experiment.

 *2.* Click *Next*.
 You're taken to step 2 - *Variants*: